Skip to content

 4. Parameter Name: <Parameter Name as defined in tool documentation>

 5. Value or Source: <Specify the value or how to obtain the value.
-Examples: "user input", "from previous step", "hardcoded value", "value of variable X">
+Examples: "user input", "from previous step", "hardcoded value 'main'", "value of variable X">

 6. Describe Expected Outcome (Optional but Recommended): Briefly describe the expected result or outcome after the tool is successfully executed.
 For example, "Outcome: The Agent will display the wiki page content to the user."

 7. Add Conversation Starters: Include example conversation starters that users can use to trigger this functionality.
-For example, "Conversation Starters: 'Show me the release notes', 'Create a bug report', 'List all test plans'"
+For example, "Conversation Starters: 'Show me the release notes', 'What are the latest updates?', 'Display the project wiki'"

 Example Agent Instructions